What is mobile BI?

 Additionally, it puts businesses at the mercy of their physical computer systems.
 If there's a computer malfunction or a server goes down unexpectedly, no one will be able to access the BI system.
 This can magnify seemingly minor technical issues into massive problems and lost profits.

 It's clear that on-premise BI systems have some major flaws.
 While some situations still might call for them, they're often a poor choice for businesses that want to act quickly and stay competitive.

 Cloud-based BI software represents the next step in business intelligence solutions.
 Instead of storing the BI software on physical, on-premise servers, businesses can store their software on the cloud.

 With cloud-based BI tools, anyone with the proper credentials and an Internet connection can connect to a business's BI system, anytime and from anywhere.
-Most BI tools are cloud-based nowadays, even some systems that started out as exclusively on-premise.
+Most modern BI tools are cloud-based, even some systems that started out as exclusively on-premise.

 Most employees aren't carrying around laptops everywhere they go, though.
 A cloud-based BI tool has the potential to be massively useful, but unless a tool can run natively on modern mobile devices like smartphones and tablets, employees won't use it.